shancock9/f77-to-perl/README.md

      Ambiguous use of *{q} resolved to *q at (eval 2) line 1.
      Ambiguous use of *{x} resolved to *x at (eval 9) line 1.

     The code runs correctly.
-In future versions, f2perl may capitalize such names to avoid this problem.
+A solution would be to have f2perl capitalize such names to avoid this problem.